rnwatanabe/pynn_example/README.md

 If you get import errors, make sure you've activated the virtual environment or use `uv run` to execute commands.

+## License

+This project is licensed under the GNU General Public  License.

 ## Contact